J-sephB-lt-n/knowledge-base/obsidian-vault/RefChecker (paper) - Reference-based Fine-grained Hallucination Checker and Benchmark for Large Language Models.md

 type:
   - note
 status:
-  - in-progress
+  - completed
 ---
 [RefChecker](https://arxiv.org/abs/2405.14486) is a paper (and framework) released by Amazon AWS AI team in May 2024.
 It is a "fully automated framework that scales hallucination detection across different tasks" (their words).

 i.e. [RefChecker](https://arxiv.org/abs/2405.14486) is a system for measuring/evaluating hallucination in large language models (LLMs).

-[RefChecker](https://arxiv.org/abs/2405.14486) works by comparing LLM output to known ground truth. i.e. it measures the agreement between the LLM response and the known correct answer to the question.
+[RefChecker](https://arxiv.org/abs/2405.14486) works by comparing LLM output to known ground truth. i.e. it measures the agreement between the LLM answer to the question and the known correct answer to the question.
 ## Claim Triplets
 [RefChecker](https://arxiv.org/abs/2405.14486) uses *claim triplets* (or *knowledge triplets*) in order to represent a *single unit of factual information*. *Claim triplets* have the form: